craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 Some of these shortcut the process of taking in raw data and then splitting it for table purposes.
 For example, tprint() is a basic table maker that looks for the delimiter and then just puts numbers for row and columns, and doesn't wait for you to specify a heading.
 There are some examples of this in the MathTest.txt file in the source folder.

-*Shortcut blocks*
+# Shortcut blocks

 I am experimenting with the utility of shortcut blocks.
+The idea is that they combine the convenience of a data block with the call of one of the print functions immediately (i.e. no delay in HTML output).

 So far, they seem very useful but they do not have any memory/buffer use.
 For example, you can block in lists with l+ and l- lines like this:

 ```
 l+